How to Remove Spyware on an iPhone

 “For iPhone users, it’s important to stay aware of just how connected your device is to others when considering a shared iCloud account,” says Murphy.
 “Any laptop, iPad, or other iOS device on the same iCloud account will share a lot of data through Apple Continuity and Sync functions.”

 This means that your backup archives could become accessible to a cybercriminal.
 “If iCloud credentials are harvested, a backup copy of the essential files, photos, and messages could become available to a third party,” she explains.
 “For this reason, it’s extremely important to safeguard your username and password, and further protect them by enabling Multi-Factor Authentication (MFA).”
+This is especially important if someone stole your iPhone.
+Hackers can get a lot of information off of a stolen iPhone, so check each device and your iCloud account for suspicious activity and make any necessary security changes.
+You can also learn how to clear cookies on your phone so your personal information isn’t compromised.

 Change your passwords